-- o SCU's primary and most sophisticated program is our mandatory 30 minute online training for all students and employees upon matriculation or hire, and annually thereafter.
+O SCU's primary and most sophisticated program is our mandatory 30 minute online training for all students and employees upon matriculation or hire, and annually thereafter.
 The training is titled "Preventing Sexual Misconduct (Title IX)" and separate versions of the training exist for employees and students.
-While Title IX and Clery specifically are two separate pieces of legislation, the content of the training, which focuses on key laws and policies to be aware of, why sexual misconduct (which includes domestic violence, dating violence, stalking, and sexual assault) is of concern, explanations on how to comply with our own policy, examples of inappropriate sexual behavior, and what to do if you are the victim of such behavior or observe it. - The training is delivered via our intranet, MySCU, and both students and employees are automatically registered for the class upon logging into the intranet for the first time.
+While Title IX and Clery specifically are two separate pieces of legislation, the content of the training, which focuses on key laws and policies to be aware of, why sexual misconduct (which includes domestic violence, dating violence, stalking, and sexual assault) is of concern, explanations on how to comply with our own policy, examples of inappropriate sexual behavior, and what to do if you are the victim of such behavior or observe it.
+In addition to the above mentioned training, SCU employees are also annually required to complete the 1-hour California State specific "Preventing Discrimination and Harrassment."

+The training is delivered via our intranet, MySCU, and both students and employees are automatically registered for the class upon logging into the intranet for the first time.
 Students have 72 hours from the time the training is assigned to them to complete the training.
 If they fail to complete the training in the allotted time, access to MySCU is restricted and they are no longer allowed to access the resources therein - including registration, online class assignments, etc. Once a student is locked out of MySCU, they need only to complete the training and their account access is immediately restored.
 Once the training has been completed, it is automatically reassigned to appear once more as a required training 365 days later.